dev-AshishRanjan/react-kar-glassmorphism/README.md

 ## usecases

-you can also pass childrens insode props.
+you can also pass childrens inside props.

 App.js
 ```jsx app.js